 Also, realise that social media monitoring software solutions automate tracking numerous social networks and analysing trends.

 With these social media tools, you can easily see which posts performed best and which were ignored altogether.

 Lastly, don’t hesitate to ask for feedback from colleagues, clients, prospects, and anyone involved in your social media marketing campaign.

 Getting honest opinions from trusted sources can sometimes uncover glaring weaknesses in your approach that would otherwise remain hidden until something went wrong.

 Remember, social media is a two-way street and engaging with consumers daily allows you to gain valuable insights into their preferences, habits, challenges, wants, frustrations and desires.

-Additionally, gathering input from stakeholders provides invaluable insight regarding both positive and negative experiences associated with your offerings.
+Additionally, gathering stakeholder input provides invaluable insight regarding both positive and negative experiences associated with your offerings.
 Noticing problems early on allows you to address issues head-on, saving future headaches.